 They have removed the subsidies for young people to use public transport at discounted rates, not only making the cost of living crisis harder for them and their families but pushing them towards car transport.

-They are moving to increase speeds around schools which not only increases injuries it discourages families from sending their kids to school by bike or foot because they know that speeding cars are more dangerous.
+They are moving to force Councils to increase speeds around schools in spite of the mountain of evidence that this will lead to more injuries and deaths.
+This not only increases injuries, it discourages families from sending their kids to school by bike or foot because they know that speeding cars are more dangerous, which means more traffic.

-This sits alongside the attacks on traffic calming measures such as raised pedestrian crossings, which the NZ Herald has been busy providing misinformation about.
-Many Councils are resisting the idiots in Wellington, thank goodness, and are lowering speed limits anyway.
+This sits alongside the attacks on traffic calming measures such as raised pedestrian crossings.
+Many Councils are resisting the Ministers in Wellington, thank goodness, and are lowering speed limits anyway.

 Interisland ferry funding removal